DuarteVDG/aw-project/micro-frontends/Menu.md

 - **News page:** Read news about meat products.
 - **Profile page:** Access personal information about the user's account.

-This micro-frontend is designed to simplify app navigation, promote reusability, offer flexibility for future adjustments, whilst ensuring efficient development and maintenance.

 ## Justification
 - **Simplicity and Single Responsibility:** Due to its clear focus on providing navigation, this micro-frontend promotes app simplicity.
 - **Reusability:** This micro-frontend can be replicated in any part of the app where navigation is needed, promoting consistency and reducing development effort.